learnwithparam/website/content/blog/book-details-page-using-react-router/index.md

 ---
-title: Hooked with React - Creating book details page using react router, Part 4
+title: Hooked with React - Using react router in our react application to route a dynamic page
 date: '2019-06-12'
 modifiedDate: '2019-06-12'
 published: true